Lightning-AI/pytorch-lightning/docs/source/starter/installation.rst

 Install from the source.
 Note that it contains all the bugfixes and newly released features that are not published yet.
-Also newly added features might contain bugs so no gurantess.
+This is the bleeding edge so use it at your own discretion.

 .. code-block:: bash